The Walking Dead (comic book): Specials

-The story follows Clementine, set sometimes after the events of the fourth game where she begins a new journey for a fulfilling purpose.
+Clementine is a trilogy of graphic novels, consisting of Clementine: Book One, Book Two, and Book Three.
+The story follows Clementine, set sometime after the events of the fourth Telltale game, where she begins a new journey for a fulfilling purpose.

 List of characters

 Rick Grimes is the protagonist and a former police deputy.
 The story begins when he wakes up from his comatose state in a hospital.
 Though he is initially separated from the two, Rick soon joins his wife Lori and his son Carl and their new group of survivors.
 Among the survivors are his former best friend Shane (who secretly has a sexual relationship with Rick's wife, Lori), firm clerk and college graduate Andrea, her sister Amy, a mechanic named Jim, a pizza delivery boy named Glenn, car salesman Dale, shoe salesman Allen and his wife, Donna, as well as their children, Ben and Billy.
 Lori and Carl form friendships with other survivors such as Carol and Sophia.

 After leaving the camp, Rick gains a right-hand man and forms a close friendship with Tyreese, a man accompanied by his daughter and her boyfriend.
 They soon find a farm run by Hershel Greene, after one of his hunters, Otis, accidentally shot Carl while hunting a deer.
 Among Hershel's seven children is Maggie Greene, who forms a relationship with Glenn.
 As the group settle at a prison, they become conflicted with a group of surviving prisoners.
 Otis meets a katana-wielding survivor named Michonne, who is brought into the group, but struggles to acclimate, facing her own demons.
 Michonne, Rick and Glenn are later held in captivity by The Governor, a leader of a town called Woodbury who plan to take over the prison.
 Other Woodbury residents include Alice Warren, who changes sides to Rick's group and delivers Lori's baby, Bob Stookey, an army medic responsible for saving The Governor's life and Lilly, one of The Governor's soldiers.